The flashcards below were created by user

-1) Guanosine triphosphate
+- 1) Guanosine triphosphate

 - 2) Aminoacyl-tRNA complex

 Explain why replication only occurs in a 5' to 3' direction.

 This is because the elongation of the daughter strand requires the presence of a free 3' OH group of a previous nucleotide for the formation of the phosphodiester bond.

 Replication of DNA can be explained through the semi-conservative hypothesis.
 Explain the hypothesis.

 The hypothesis states that the two strands of the parental molecule separates and each strand serves as a template for the synthesis of a new complementary strand.

 Briefly describe how the structure of RNA polymerase differs from a ribosome.